 | Application partially completed | Obstacle preventing finish | Proactive problem-solving |

-| Document request responded to in <1 hour | Highly engaged lead | Prioritize for faster processing |
+| Document request responded to in <1 hour | Highly engaged borrower | Prioritize for faster processing |

 | Opened appraisal link but nothing else | Apprehensive about property value | Reassurance call scheduled |

 The system can also prioritize.
 Not all deals are the same.
-A deal that is already pre-approved and in final underwriting is not the same as a fresh application where the lead is still shopping rates.
+A deal that is already pre-approved and in final underwriting is not the same as a fresh application where the borrower is still shopping rates.
 An AI system understands the urgency and the likelihood.
 It can tell your loan officers: "You have fifty applications in your queue, but these five are about to go cold if you do not reach out today."

 Better Lead Scoring Based on Behavior